 As always, Ker & Downey’s private guides are dedicated to providing an exceptional journey focused on the landscape and wildlife of your destination, away from crowds.

-Because Tanzania and Botswana are popular destinations for the Christmas and New Year’s holidays, we recommend planning your year-end safari at least nine months in advance.
+Because Tanzania, Botswana, and South Africa are popular destinations for the Christmas and New Year’s holidays, we recommend planning your year-end safari at least nine months in advance.
 To make a safari in December part of your holiday plans, contact your designer.
 Who knows, maybe I’ll see you there!